Explained: What is the Europa Conference League & how will it change Champions League & Europa League?

-UEFA have announced a new third European club competition to start in a few years – but what is it, is it the same as the European Super League, how will it affect the Champions League and which teams will qualify?
+A new third European club competition is due to start – but what is it, is it the same as the European Super League, how will it affect the Champions League and which teams will qualify?

 Goal takes a look at everything you need to know about the new tournament and more.

-Quarter-finals and semi-finals will follow suit, before a 141st game - the final of the competition.
+Quarter-finals and semi-finals will follow before the final of the competition.

-The creation of the new European club tournament was approved following a recent meeting in Dublin, with UEFA stating that its inception will make sure that at least 34 European countries will be represented in the group stages of the UEL2.
+The creation of the new European club tournament was approved following a 2018 meeting in Dublin, with UEFA stating that its inception will make sure that at least 34 European countries will be represented in the group stages of the UECL.

-UEFA added that UEL2 fixtures will be played on Thursdays, the same day as Europa League matches, with an earlier kickoff of 3:30pm GMT.
+UEFA added that UECL fixtures will be played on Thursdays, the same day as UEL matches, with an earlier kickoff of 3:30pm GMT.